axellfumioo/axellfumioo/README.md

 <p align="center">
   <em>
-    My name is <b>Axel</b>, also known as "axellFumioo."
+    My name is <b>Axel Azhar Putra Ananca</b>, also known as "axellFumioo."
 I am a developer skilled in <b>Java, JavaScript, HTML, PHP, CSS, and Python, with a focus on PHP, and Java</b>.
 I have <b>more than four years</b> of experience in programming, starting from 2019, inspired and supported by my father.
 I am currently a Junior Software Engineering student at SMK Telkom Purwokerto.</b>